The Devil in Booger Hollow

 "What do you think happened to Maxine?"

-"Did she tell you or your husband what it was she saw?"
+"Did she tell you what she saw?"

 "What were they doing?"